 We were three of us that time; for two of us as co-founders, me and Diane, we were like ‘But, why will we do it?’ because I can make money that’s not a problem.
 If I had to just make money out of building a startup then I don’t think that’s the best idea for me to do a startup and make money.
 It’s just too much risk for a very low return that way.

-It was something more personal for me and it was a personal commitment which I idealistically had post-undergrad but I’m very happy for my journey because I think I’ve managed to get skill sets which I can bring to this sector and that’s honestly what I’m trying to do – whether it is on the consumption side, which is via green collective or on the saving side with Mattrvest.
+It was something more personal for me and it was a personal commitment which I idealistically had post-undergrad but I’m very happy for my journey because I think I’ve managed to get skill sets that I can bring to this sector and that’s honestly what I’m trying to do – whether it is on the consumption side, which is via green collective or on the saving side with Mattrvest.

 There’s a huge personal purpose behind building these businesses which goes beyond generating a lot of returns.
 It’s challenging because if you deal with a lot of sustainable businesses you will realize that truly sustainable, their growth is also not the same.
 Sustainable investments have overperformed normal investments in the COVID time by 12%.
 So if someone comes and tells you don’t invest sustainably because it doesn’t perform, that person doesn’t know what they’re talking about.